vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 jshell>
 ```

-Now you are in interactive mode and anything you write is evaluated by JShell.
-To exit again just type `/exit`.
+Now you are in interactive mode and JShell evaluates anything you write.
+To quit JShell just type `/exit`.

 Expressions
 -----------
 The simplest way to start with JShell is to write a simple expression.
 It can be a simple mathematical expression:

 ```jshelllanguage
 jshell> 7*(3+12)